Understanding Lines Parallel to the Y-Axis: A complete walkthrough

 Defining Characteristics of a Line Parallel to the Y-Axis

 The slope of a line is a measure of its steepness, typically represented by the letter m.
 It's calculated as the change in the y-coordinate divided by the change in the x-coordinate between any two points on the line.
-For a line parallel to the y-axis, the change in the x-coordinate is always zero, as all points on the line share the same x-coordinate.
+Consider this: for a line parallel to the y-axis, the change in the x-coordinate is always zero, as all points on the line share the same x-coordinate.
 Attempting to calculate the slope using the standard formula (m = Δy/Δx) results in division by zero, which is mathematically undefined.

 The Equation of a Line Parallel to the Y-Axis